connexcs/docs/docs/developers/analytics.md

 The **Analytics** section is a powerful tool for gathering, manipulating, and displaying graphical and tabular data.
 This section allows you to build your own reports, source data from various datasources within the system and also from outside 3rd party systems.

-You can create custom reports to help identify your own key metrics, some examples of what our customers have build include:
+You can create custom reports to help identify your own key metrics.
+Here are some examples of what our customers have built:

 * **Ticket Count** - Integration with a 3rd party ticket system and display how many tickets a particular customer has open.
 * **FOREX** - Display FOREX data on the dashboard